Edward W. Forbes

-Edward Waldo Forbes (1873-1969) was an American art historian.
+Edward Waldo Forbes (July 16, 1873 – March 11, 1969) was an American art historian.
 He was the Director of the Fogg Art Museum at Harvard University from 1909 to 1944.

 Early life

 Edward Waldo Forbes, of the Forbes family, was born on July 16, 1873, on Naushon Island off Cape Cod in Massachusetts.
 His father, William Hathaway Forbes, was a co-founder of the Bell Telephone Company with Alexander Graham Bell.
 His mother, Edith Emerson Forbes, was the daughter of poet Ralph Waldo Emerson.
 His paternal grandfather, John Murray Forbes, was a French-born railroad magnate, merchant, and abolitionist.
 His brother, William Cameron Forbes, went on to serve as the United States Ambassador to Japan from 1930 to 1932.

 Forbes was educated at the Milton Academy, a boarding school in Milton, Massachusetts.
 He graduated from Harvard University in 1895.
 While he was at Harvard, he attended art history lectures by Charles Eliot Norton.
-Forbes traveled to Europe in 1908, where he studied Italian paintings.
+Forbes traveled to Europe many times, where he studied Italian paintings.
 He attended the University of Oxford, studying English Literature from 1900 to 1902.